vladh/hare-glm/README.md

 ## Status

-There is currently barely anything implemented in this library.
+This library currently only has bare fundamentals.
 Progress will come slowly.